-To achieve its objective of strengthening services and reducing the risk of HIV/STI for key populations, HC3 is working in partnership with Mali’s Ministry of Health and Public Hygiene through the “Cellule Sectorielle de Lutte contre le SIDA” (CSLS), the “Haut Conseil de Lutte contre le SIDA,” local partners such as SOUTOURA and ARCAD-SIDA, and other U.S. government bilateral programs such as Keneya Jemu Kan (KJK), Services de Santé à Grand Impact (SSGI) and Health Policy Plus (HP+).
+To achieve its objective of strengthening services and reducing the risk of HIV/STI for key populations, HC3 worked in partnership with Mali’s Ministry of Health and Public Hygiene through the “Cellule Sectorielle de Lutte contre le SIDA” (CSLS), the “Haut Conseil de Lutte contre le SIDA,” local partners such as SOUTOURA and ARCAD-SIDA, and other U.S. government bilateral programs such as Keneya Jemu Kan (KJK), Services de Santé à Grand Impact (SSGI) and Health Policy Plus (HP+).

-- Conduct a Key Populations Communication Strategy workshop that will lay out a solid and unifying foundation for a strategic approach which drives action the HC3 Mali program’s goals using multiple communication channels and engaging various partners at all level.
+- Conducted a Key Populations Communication Strategy workshop that will lay out a solid and unifying foundation for a strategic approach which drives action the HC3 Mali program’s goals using multiple communication channels and engaging various partners at all level.

-From July 2015, HC3 Mali implemented several activities focusing on demand generation, referrals for HIV/FP/TB services, health materials distribution and service delivery through mobile outreach services.
+HC3 Mali implemented several activities focusing on demand generation, referrals for HIV/FP/TB services, health materials distribution and service delivery through mobile outreach services.
 Specifically, the following activities were completed:

 - Six mobile teams visited 265 sites (mostly mining and other hot spot areas) in Sikasso, Kayes and Bamako providing routine integrated testing, counseling and referrals for HIV/FP/TB for key populations in coordination with other organizations (Plan Mali, CDC, KJK, and Soutoura)